SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_accel5_bma400/README.md

 This project shows the implementation of a accelerometer sensor that is integrated on the Accel 5 Click board.

+With its ultra-low power consumption, onboard data processing, output data lowpass filtering, and ability to detect many different events, the Accel 5 click is a perfect solution for IoT applications.
+It can also be used to develop applications for wearables, where the BMA400 sensor shows its true potential, offering an ultra-low power always-on operation with no functionality compromises.
+In general, Accel 5 click can be used wherever a reliable detection of the acceleration-related events is needed: smart home applications, IoT applications, drop detection for warranty logging, power management based on motion, and similar.

 ## Required Hardware ##

 - [A BGM220P Explorer Kit board.](https://www.silabs.com/development-tools/wireless/bluetooth/bgm220-explorer-kit)